Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 ### Relational databases

-Before we discuss how to build this database, it is helpful to have a basic understanding of the benefits of relational databases, first introduced in our [Data Structure](#database) chapter.
+Before we discuss how to build this database, it is helpful to have a basic understanding of the benefits of relational databases, first introduced in Chapter \@ref(structure).
 Using a relational database to track participant information, compared to disparate, non-connected spreadsheets, has many benefits including reducing data entry errors and improving efficiency.
-A relational database organizes information into tables, made up of records (rows) and fields (columns), and tables are related through keys[@maryqiu1987_database_2022;@david_t_bourgeois_information_2014].
+A relational database organizes information into tables, made up of records (rows) and fields (columns), and tables are related through keys [@bourgeois_information_2014; @chen_database_2022].
 The general steps for building a relational database are below.

 1. Decide what fields you want to collect and on who you want to collect them.
 2. Group those fields by entity (students, teachers, schools) and purpose.
 Create tables for those groups.
 3. Choose one or more fields to uniquely identify rows in those tables as primary keys.
 These keys should not change at any point.
 Typically these keys are your assigned unique study IDs.
 4. Create relationships between tables through both primary and foreign keys

-We can also further refine our database through normalization, structuring our database according to normal form rules[@nguyen_relational_2017; @nobles_normalization_2020; @bourgeois_chapter_2014] to reduce redundancy and improve data integrity.
+We can also further refine our database through normalization, structuring our database according to normal form rules [@bourgeois_chapter_2014; @nguyen_relational_2017; @the_nobles_normalization_2020] to reduce redundancy and improve data integrity.
 Going in to more detail about normalization is outside of the scope of this book and building a database that follows all the normal form rules requires specific expertise, which most teams may not have.
 So with that said, it is perfectly acceptable to build a database that is not perfectly optimized but that works well for your team!
 The most important thing to consider when building a relational database is to not duplicate information across tables.
 Any one field should only need to be updated in one location, never more than one.

 Let's compare a very simple example of building a tracking database using a relational model and a non-relational model.